dyang195/llm-clipboard-helper/README.md

 ## Installation

-Currently, you can install this extension either from the VSCode Extension Marketplace, or from this repository with the following steps:
+Currently, you can install this extension either from the VSCode Extension Marketplace, or from the GitHub repository with the following steps:
 1. Downloading the .vsix file
 2. Opening VS Code
 3. Going to the Extensions view